 Visionaries aren’t just “people with lots of ideas.”
-Rather, a visionary’s brain has an astounding ability to make sense of seemingly millions of complex associations at lightning speed, working and reworking the puzzle of an uncountable number of infinitesimal factors, and seeing possibilities and obstacles that many couldn’t have conceptualized given a year’s time to reflect, research and plan.
-On one hand, it’s fun be a visionary!
+Rather, a gifted visionary’s brain has an astounding ability to make sense of seemingly millions of complex associations at lightning speed, working and reworking the puzzle of an uncountable number of infinitesimal factors, and seeing possibilities and obstacles that many couldn’t have conceptualized given a year’s time to reflect, research and plan.
+On one hand, it’s fun be a visionary.
 On the other, there arrives a moment when all of the speedy imagining must slow down: the connections have to converge in order for the brain and mind to focus on the attainment of a singular integrated goal.
-And for many visionaries and other types of global thinkers, this is the really, really hard part of life.
+And for many visionaries and other types of global thinkers, this is the really, really hard part of the process.

-Many visionaries have incredible potential, but haven’t yet mastered the art of realization and often blame themselves harshly for it.
-Coaching clients self-deprecatingly tell me about their “lack of will,” their “lack of self-discipline,” and their “laziness,” sure that if they could just “get over themselves” or “get their act together,” they’d accomplish all their dreams, and maybe more.
-“After all, the potential is there.”
+Many visionaries have incredible potential, but haven’t yet mastered the art of realization or do not have the adequate tools and support to realize their dreams, and often blame themselves for their short-comings.
+Coaching clients sometimes self-deprecatingly tell me about their “lack of will,” their “lack of self-discipline,” and their “laziness,” sure that if they could just “get over themselves” or “get their act together,” they’d accomplish all their dreams, and maybe more.
+After all, “the potential is there”.

 Actual potential only exists under certain highly complex conditions: